MikaelAbehsera/FoodSpace/README.md

 * user should be able to mark the recipes that they attempted/made
 * user should be able to implements suggestions
 * user should be able to add rating
-* user should be able to view themselves
+* user should be able to view their profile
-* users can reset password (forgot password?)